FreshRoyal/elements-partnered/README.md

 This repo will also include content from the first six books of Goodman Games' Original Adventures Reincarnated series.

 ## Disclaimer
-Aurora Legacy repository is intended as a place for easily-accessible Aurora Builder content (xml) files of products you already own.
+The Partnered Content repository is intended as a place for easily-accessible Aurora Builder content (xml) files of products you already own.
 Please ensure you only access content in accordance with your local laws.

 All images are property of the respected owners and are stored for static links.